-You also should be aware the DFEH investigates and prosecute complaints of prohibited harassment, discrimination and retaliation in employment.
+You also should be aware the State of California Department of Fair Employment and Housing (DFEH) investigates and prosecute complaints of prohibited harassment, discrimination and retaliation in employment.
 If you think you have been harassed or discriminated against or that you have been retaliated against for resisting, complaining or participating in an investigation, you may file a complaint with the DFEH.
 The nearest office can be found by visiting the agency website at www.dfeh.ca.gov.